gabrielastro/accretionflowproperties/README.md

 2. Equal temperatures before and after the shock
 3. No dissociation nor ionisation

-2. Free-streaming shock temperature everywhere ([Paper II](http://adsabs.harvard.edu/abs/2019ApJ...881..144M), Eq.
-(33))

 - Assumption 1 is of course not realistic far from the planet.
 - Assumption 2 has always been seen to hold up to now.
-- The shock temperature is independent of Assumption 3 (except perhaps for rare cases; Marleau et al., in prep.) but that dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.
+- The shock temperature is independent of Assumption 3 (except perhaps for rare cases; Marleau et al., in prep.) but dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.

-In the current version (v.2), we now take roughly into account the effect of the dust opacity, which is important if locally kappa\*rho\*r is >~ 1; this will typically be the case below the dust destruction tempeature (see Paper II, e.g., Fig. 7).
+In the current version (v.2), we now take roughly into account the effect of the dust opacity, which is important if locally kappa\*rho\*r is >~ 1; this will typically be the case below the dust destruction tempeature (see [Paper II](http://adsabs.harvard.edu/abs/2019ApJ...881..144M), e.g., Fig. 7).
 Given the uncertainties in the dust model, we use a constant kappa = 3 cm^2/g (cross-section per gram of _gas_).
 Caveat emptor: the simple smoothing used here (instead of actual solving implicity) has not been tested extensively!

 ## Input and output
+### Required input
-The input quantities are:
+The required input quantities are:
 - filling factor ffill
 - accretion rate dM/dt
 - planet mass MP